rs-costa/rs-costa.github.io/index.md

 PhD Thesis IN PROGRESS <br />
 João Antunes ID 59329, *A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems*.
 Co-supervised with Rui Oliveira.<br />
-Leonardo Alexandre ID 94054, working in pattern recognition and ML for precision medicine.
-Co-supervised with Rui Henriques.<br />
+Leonardo Alexandre ID 94054, *Learning prognostic biomarkers from three-dimensional biomedical data of psychiatric disorders*.<br />

 MSc Thesis IN PROGRESS <br />
 Joao Martins ID 44644, *Development of a collaborative web platform for oncologists in Portugal*.
 Co-supervised with Pedro Barahona.<br />